Amalienborg Palace

 Related Tours

-• Visit Copenhagen Cathedral, the church of our lady next to the University of Copenhagen in the medieval Latin Quarter.
+• Visit Copenhagen Cathedral, the Church of Our Lady next to the University of Copenhagen in the medieval Latin Quarter;

-• Admire the magnificent 400 years old Rosenborg Castle, one of the best-preserved Renaissance castles in the world.
+• Admire the magnificent 400 years old Rosenborg Castle, one of the best-preserved Renaissance castles in the world;

 Copenhagen, a former humble fishing village, became the magnificent capital of Denmark in the 15th century.
 Copenhagen is steeped in history and is home to one of the oldest royal families in the world –spanning back to the Vikings.
 It is a city of majestic palaces and cobblestone streets, with stunning views toward the sea and a certain iconic statue of the Little Mermaid.

 History and modernity intertwine seamlessly in this innovative city – and you’ll learn all about the politics and green revolution of Denmark as you stroll around the highlights of the city – including royal palaces, the cathedral and university, the waterfront and the political and commercial heart of the city.
-Enjoy the vibrant buzz of central Copenhagen and get the best recommendations for great places to eat from your local expert guide.

 x